Airbus Group says close to picking final electronics bidder

 Airbus said in October it was on track to meet its delivery targets despite delays at cabin suppliers.

+Both Enders and planemaking chief Fabrice Bregier have said the cabin delivery problems go beyond French seat maker Zodiac Aerospace (ZODC.PA), which has had a series of high-profile production delays and profit warnings this year.

-For 2016, Enders said Airbus Group would focus on the challenges of ramping up production of its revamped A320neo and achieving a four-fold boost in output for the A350.
+For 2016, Enders said Airbus Group would focus on the challenges of ramping up production of its revamped A320neo and achieving a "significant" boost in output for the A350.